jessiewuwu/ph2-pA-week-1-passion-project/README.md

 ### AHA Moments

 1. When you click on a checkbox form, the params value gets passed as "on".
-I spent a long time trying convert "on" to the return value so that it could meet the t.boolean value for personality attributes Rating table.
+I spent a long time trying convert "on" to return a true value so that it could meet the t.boolean value for personality attributes Rating table.
 In the end, I decided to change t.boolean to be t.string so that it'd accept and update_attributes to "on".

 By doing this, we can count how many personality attributes that volunteers had voted for a dog.

-2. Using sessions[:id] or having <input type="hidden" name="name" value="<% some sort of value %>" allows you to take that value/variable from the view erb file to another route in our controller.
+2. Using sessions[:id] or having input type="hidden" name="name" value="<% some sort of value %>" allows you to take that value/variable from the view erb file to another route in our controller.

 3. I had a lot more but I can't think of any right now because it is getting late.